SMITHsharon/JS101/README.md

 - declaring variables and assigning values
 - performing calculations using both variables and constants
 - simple string methods
-- array methods
+- simple array methods
 - chaining methods
 - `switch` statement
-- object arrays (`key: value` pairs)
+- object arrays (`key: value` pairs; declaring / accessing values / assigning values)
 - writing simple functions
-- writing to the DOM
+- writing output to the DOM
 - writing output to `console.log()`

-The various `JavaScript` files changed in various ways throughout class.
+The various `JavaScript` files underwent many changes throughout the class discussion, with additions and deletions.
 Part of the discussion was lost from the final "save".

 ### Technologies Used
 - `html`
--`JavaScript`
+- `JavaScript`

 ### How To View The Screen